Pruritus (PDQ®)–Patient Version

 Physical exam and history : An exam of the body to check general signs of health, including checking for signs of disease, such as lumps or anything else that seems unusual.
 The doctor will check your skin for the following:

-A history of your health habits and past illnesses and treatments will also be taken, including the following information:
+A history of your health habits, past illnesses, and treatments will also be taken.
+You may be asked about the following:

-- When the pruritus started, how long it lasts, how bad it is, and where on your body it's felt.
+- When the pruritus started, how long it lasts, how bad it is, and what part of your body is itchy.

 - Whether you have had pruritus before.

-- Diseases you have now or had in the past.
+- Other diseases you have now or had in the past and their treatment.

-- Pain medicines, antibiotics, or other drugs you are taking.
+- Pain medicines, antibiotics, or other drugs you are taking, including illegal drugs.

 - Whether your diet is healthy and you drink enough fluids.